IuCC123/alpine-terminal-bot/README.md

 ## Usage

 1. Ensure that Docker is installed on your system.
 If not, you can install it from [here](https://docs.docker.com/get-docker).
+2. Ensure that Screen is installed on your system.
+If not, you can view the install guide [here]([https://docs.docker.com/get-docker](https://phoenixnap.com/kb/how-to-use-linux-screen-with-commands)).
-2. Pull the Alpine Linux Docker image with the command: `docker pull alpine`.
+3. Pull the Alpine Linux Docker image with the command: `docker pull alpine`.
 You can find the image [here](https://hub.docker.com/_/alpine).
-3. Clone the repository using the following command: `git clone https://github.com/IuCC123/alpine-terminal-bot`.
+4. Clone the repository using the following command: `git clone https://github.com/IuCC123/alpine-terminal-bot`.
 Make sure you have Git installed on your system.
-4. Install the required packages by running `npm i` in the cloned repository directory.
+5. Install the required packages by running `npm i` in the cloned repository directory.
-5. Run `node .` and wait for the bot's core setup.
+6. Run `node .` and wait for the bot's core setup.
 Once complete, execute `,rebuild`, followed by `,run <command>`.
 The bot should respond with the given command's output.

 Feel free to use and modify this bot as needed.
 Contributions are welcome through pull requests.
 Good luck!